5 Software Overview

 Robot equipment menu

 The equipment configured on the robot can be seen in the list on the left.
-To add new equipment, press the “Add Equipment” button in the bottom left.
-Various settings for each connected device can be controlled on the left.
+To add new equipment, press the plus sign button in the upper right.
+Various settings for each connected device can be controlled on the right.

 Currently, only one gripper can be added at a time (except when using the onRobot Dual Quick Changer).
 When adding a single tool on a single changer, you do not need to define a changer and instead simply add the tool.

-Then select the trach icon on the equipment you would like to remove.
+To remove equipment select the equipment that you would like to remove.

 5.4 Robot Settings

 Settings for the robot are accessed via the robot menu.
-User interface settings are accessed separately via the hamburger menu.
+User interface settings are accessed separately within settings via the hamburger menu.

 The following options are available on the RO1: